-A special process is designed to enhance the price convergence under this condition.
+Subject to Section 10.1.2 below, a special process is designed to enhance the price convergence under this condition.
 If the Non-Monitoring RTO cannot provide sufficient relief to reach the Shadow Price of the Monitoring RTO, the constraint relaxation logic will be deactivated.
 The Non-Monitoring RTO will then be able to use the Monitoring RTO's Shadow Price without limiting the Shadow Price to the maximum Shadow Price associated with a physical control action inside the Non-Monitoring RTO.
 With the M2M Flowgate Shadow Prices being the same in both RTOs, their resulting bus LMPs will converge in a consistent price profile.

-10 Appropriate Use of the M2M Process
+10 Appropriate Use of the M2M Coordination Process